 This study was undertaken with the assumption that the vast majority of Ventura County Sheriff's Deputies perform their duties without fear or favor and do not allow racism or implicit bias to influence their interactions with the community they serve.
-However, that does not preclude the possibility that there is some number of deputies, however small that number may be, that allow biases to influence their decisions and actions in the course of their duties.
+However, that does not preclude the possibility that there is some number of deputies, however small that number may be, that allow biases, conscious or unconscious, to influence their decisions and actions.
 A recently reported incident where a sheriff's deputy tore down a Black Lives Matter banner posted on private property, current lawsuits that allege discrimination, and several complaints against the Sheriff's Office would tend to confirm that premise.
-In addition, well-meaning persons may have unconscious biases that cause them to behave in ways that have a disparate impact on the citizens in certain protected classes.